 To help us reach a weather-smart, properly-outfitted future, Google would leverage the data from a vast number of sensor-equipped mobile devices.

-Per the illustration below, the data would then be fed to a micro-climate manager, which would ultimately communicate micro-climate information to users via “computing device.”
+Per the illustration below, the data would then be fed to a micro-climate manager, which would later communicate micro-climate information to users via “computing device.”

 A variety of sensing mechanisms on the mobile devices would passively recognize and record weather-related data to synthesize micro-climate information.